Watch out for fake dealer sites

 • How confident are you in the seller?

-• Have you worked with the seller before?
+• Have you worked with them before?

 • Have you met the seller in person or seen the equipment in person?